vecn/nbots/README.md

 - PDE bot
 - Topopt bot*

-The '*' is for those bots which are not yet implemented.
+The '*' is for those bots which are not implemented yet.

 ## Compilation